hephaestus-compiler-project/types-bug-study-artifact/README.md

 This script takes the JSON file that includes the studied bugs, and creates a collection of bugs stored in `data/bug-collection.json`.

-Now, you can build the Docker image by running (estimated running time: ~1 min)
+Now, you can build the Docker image
+(namely `bugdb`)
+that contains an installation of Mongo, by running
+(estimated running time: ~1 min)

 ```bash